13 construction business tax deductions

 LinkedinTwitter

 Remember to consult with a qualified tax professional who can provide personalized advice based on your unique circumstances.
 By staying informed and proactive, you can optimize your tax situation and keep your contracting business on a path to financial success.
+Small business taxes can feel overwhelming.

-1. Materials and supplies
+1. Writing off materials and supplies

 Working in construction requires a significant investment in materials and supplies.
 The cost of these items can quickly add up, but the good news is that you can deduct these expenses if you use them in your business.
 Whether it’s lumber, concrete, wiring, or plumbing fixtures, keep track of your material costs.
 Deducting them can help reduce your taxable income.

-2. Labor costs
+2. Labor cost tax deductions

 As a contractor, you rely heavily on the skills and expertise of your employees and subcontractors.
 The wages, salaries and benefits you pay to your workers are generally tax-deductible.
 This deduction may also include any additional expenses such as payroll taxes, insurance premiums and retirement plan contributions (including pensions, profit-sharing or annuity plan contributions you make on behalf of employees).